Politics of Myanmar: Political conditions

-Early histrory
+Early history

-The history of Myanmar, formerly called Burma, began with the Pagan Kingdom in 849.
-Although each kingdom has constantly been at war with their neighbors, it was the largest South East Asian Empire during the 16th century under the Taungoo Dynasty.
+The first known city-states emerged in central Myanmar in the second century AD.
+They were founded by Tibeto-Burman-speaking migrants from present-day Yunnan.
+The history of Myanmar as a unified entity, formerly called Burma, began with the Pagan Kingdom in 849.
+In 1057, King Anawrahta founded the first unified Myanmar state at Bagan.
+In 1287, the Bagan kingdom collapsed following recurring Mongol invasions, leading to 250 years of political divide.
+In the time period between 1510 and 1752, the area was united as Burma by the Toungoo dynasty, which was the largest Southeast Asian empire in the 16th century.
+From 1752 to 1885, the Toungoo administrative reforms were continued by the Konbaung dynasty.
 The thousand-year line of Burmese monarchy ended with the Third Anglo-Burmese War in 1885.

 British rule

 After 1885, the country was administered as part of British India until 1937.
 British Burma began with its official recognition on the colonial map that marks its new borders containing over 100 ethnicities.
 It was named Burma after the dominant ethnic group Bamar, who make up 68 percent of the population.

 World War II

 During World War II, a coalition of mostly members of the Bamar ethnic group volunteered to fight alongside the Japanese in hope of overthrowing the occupying British forces.
 Meanwhile, many other ethnic groups supported the Allied forces against the Bamar-backed Japanese forces.
 This conflict would come to be very significant in the aftermath of World War II when Burma was granted its independence from Great Britain in 1948.
 Prior to the end of their colonization, the British government had created a novel map of the country with new borders that included some previously sovereign ethnicities.
 Many groups of racially and culturally diverse people suddenly found themselves as part of a country that was named after the Bamar, a group they did not identify with.
 The division created during World War II only exacerbated the growing resentment towards the Bamar.
 By granting independence to Burma, the British government handed the control of all the containing ethnicities over to the Bamar.